11acc/2d_game/README.md

 ## Contributing/License

 Fork it, modify it, push it, eat it, summon a duck god with it.
-Whatever resonable and day-to-day activity you prefer ( •ᴗ•)b
+Whatever resonable day-to-day activity you prefer ( •ᴗ•)b